ANGEL STADIUM

 • Albert Pujols 600th homerun on June 3, 2017

-The Disney Corporation bought the Angels in 1996, agreeing to pay for 70% of the $100 million renovation project.
-The stadium was completely overhauled from the inside to the outside.
-The two-year project was ongoing during the 1996 and 1997 seasons with large parts of the stadium closed to fans, decreasing the seating capacity to 33,000.
-The entire project was completed by the 1998 season.
-Not only did the stadium have a new look, it was renamed Edison International Field in 1997 after a naming rights deal with Edison International Power was completed.
-The team also changed its name from the California Angels to the Anaheim Angels.
+In 1996, The Disney Corporation purchased the Angels and agreed to finance 70% of a $100 million renovation.
+This two-year project, which occurred during the 1996 and 1997 seasons, transformed the stadium inside and out.
+As parts of the stadium were closed during construction, the seating capacity temporarily dropped to 33,000.
+The entire project was completed in 1998.
+The stadium was given a new look and was renamed Edison International Field following a naming rights deal with Edison International Power.
+In conjunction with the renaming, the team changed its name from the California Angels to the Anaheim Angels.

 Angel Stadium Pictures